ordinarylabs/bicycle/README.md

 cargo new dog-names-fn
 ```

 Some additional items need to be added to the `Cargo.toml`.
 The host shims are provided by the build output in `__bicycle__` and will need to be added as a dependency.
-You will also need to set your build target's name to `"proc"` and optionally adjust the release profile to produce smaller WASM binaries.
+You will also need to set your build target's name to `"biplane_function"` and optionally adjust the release profile to produce smaller WASM binaries.

 ```toml
 # dog-names-fn/Cargo.toml